Reference: Other Functionality

 • count_redundant_work – Based on usage of hardware axes or other specifics, a kernel may perform work redundantly.
 This bool flag indicates whether this work should be included in the count.
 (Likely desirable for performance modeling, but undesirable for code optimization.)

 • subgroup_size – An int, str "guess", or None that specifies the sub-group size.
-An OpenCL sub-group is an implementation-dependent grouping of work-items within a work-group, analagous to an NVIDIA CUDA warp. subgroup_size is used, e.g., when counting a MemAccess whose count_granularity specifies that it should only be counted once per sub-group.
+An OpenCL sub-group is an implementation-dependent grouping of work-items within a work-group, analogous to an NVIDIA CUDA warp. subgroup_size is used, e.g., when counting a MemAccess whose count_granularity specifies that it should only be counted once per sub-group.
 If set to None an attempt to find the sub-group size using the device will be made, if this fails an error will be raised.
 If a str "guess" is passed as the subgroup_size, get_mem_access_map will attempt to find the sub-group size using the device and, if unsuccessful, will make a wild guess.

 • within – If not None, limit the result to matching contexts.
 See loopy.match.parse_match() for syntax.